gyselax/gyselalibxx/src/geometryXVx/initialization/README.md

-# Initialization methods
+# Initialisation methods

-The initialization folder contains any methods that define the value of the distribution function at the start of the simulation.
+The initialisation folder contains any methods that define the value of the distribution function at the start of the simulation.

-The implemented initialization methods are:
+The implemented initialisation methods are:
 - BumpontailEquilibrium
 - MaxwellianEquilibrium
-- RestartInitialization
+- RestartInitialisation
-- SingleModePerturbInitialization
+- SingleModePerturbInitialisation